Tyrrrz/YoutubeExplode.Converter/ReadMe.md

 > Note that this library relies on [FFmpeg](https://ffmpeg.org) binaries, which you can download [here](https://github.com/vot/ffbinaries-prebuilt).
 By default, YoutubeExplode.Converter will look for FFmpeg in the probe directory (where the application's `dll` files are located), but you can also specify the exact location as well.

-Resource usage and execution time depends mostly on whether transcoding between streams is required.
-When possible, use streams that have the same container as the output format (e.g. `mp4` audio/video streams for `mp4` output format).
-Currently, YouTube only provides adaptive streams in `mp4` or `webm` containers, with highest quality video streams (e.g. 4K) only available in `webm`.

 ### Downloading a video in highest quality

 YoutubeExplode.Converter can be used through one of the extension methods provided on `VideoClient`.